 If you are really keen to find somewhere to ring at, here’s a quick guide how:

-- Enter into the search a town near you.
+- Within the United Kingdom (unless it is a BT, IM or ZE postcode), choose the Postcode Search option.
+Otherwise enter into the search a town near you.
 Not all towns have rings of bells; in countries other than England and Wales, where the towers are few and far between, you may want to click on more options and guidance...
 This allows you to search by county or country.

 - From the list start to look at suitable towers (or you can use the map).
 Not all towers ring regularly – try to find one with a practice night listed.
 Click on that tower.